alasdairforsythe/tokenmonster/README.md

 ☐ Optimized C++ implementation

-☐ Make a Python module wrapping the C implementation
+☐ Make a Python module wrapping the C++ implementation and put on PyPI